 - Children’s Services (includes Unaccompanied Refugee Minors program)

-- Office of the Director (includes the Budget and Data Analysis Unit, Policy and Repatriation)
+- Office of the Director (includes the Budget and Data Analysis Unit and Policy)

 Our office provides social services that help refugees become self-sufficient as quickly as possible after their arrival in the United States.
 To address specific health challenges of refugees, ORR also provides guidance, resources and oversight for medical assistance, initial medical screening and health and mental health consultation.

 In FY 2010, ORR implemented a number of new initiatives and programs to improve its response and strengthen existing programs and practices.
 Foremost among them was the release of ORR’s Six Guiding Principles, outlining ORR’s approach to service.
 These guidelines inform ORR’s commitment to the populations it serves, and the partners with which it works.